Patani Kingdom: Raja Hijau and the golden age of Patani

 Raja Hijau (or Ratu Hijau, the Green Queen) came to the throne in 1584, apparently the result of a lack of male heirs after they were all killed in the turbulent preceding period, and became the first queen of Patani.
 Raja Hijau acknowledged Siamese authority, and adopted the title of peracau derived from the Siamese royal title phra chao.
 Early in her reign she saw off an attempted coup by her prime minister, Bendahara Kayu Kelat.
 She also ordered that a channel be dug with a river dammed to divert water to ensure the supply of water to Patani.

 Raja Hijau ruled for 32 years, and brought considerable stability to the country.
-During her reign, trade with the outside increased, and as a result Pattani prospered.
+During her reign, trade with the outside increased, and as a result Patani prospered.
 It also become a centre of culture, producing high quality works of music, dance, drama and handicraft.
 An Englishman Peter Floris who visited Patani in 1612–1613 described a dance performed in Patani as the finest he had seen in the Indies.